awsdocs/amazon-rds-user-guide/doc_source/USER_UpgradeDBInstance.Oracle.md

 For more information, see [TIMESTAMP WITH TIMEZONE restrictions](https://docs.oracle.com/en/database/oracle/oracle-database/19/sutil/oracle-data-pump-overview.html#GUID-9B6C92EE-860E-43DD-9728-735B17B9DA89) in the Oracle documentation\.

-## Testing an upgrade<a name="USER_UpgradeDBInstance.Oracle.UpgradeTesting"></a>
+## Testing an Oracle DB upgrade<a name="USER_UpgradeDBInstance.Oracle.UpgradeTesting"></a>

-Before you perform a major version upgrade on your DB instance, make sure to thoroughly test your database and all applications that access the database for compatibility with the new version\.
+Before you upgrade your DB instance to a major version, thoroughly test your database and all applications that access the database for compatibility with the new version\.
 We recommend that you use the following procedure\.

 **To test a major version upgrade**